PokemonGoMap/RocketMap/docs/first-run/Blinding.md

 # Account Blinding

-## As of May 21st 2017, Niantic has implemented a new kind of ban.
+### As of May 21st 2017, Niantic has implemented a new kind of ban.
 This ban will hide rare pokemon and other features within the Pokemon Go app when using an account that is blind.

+## What Do We Know?

 Accounts are automattically banned based on specific behaviors known to mappers and botters.
 While RocketMap is working on a full scale solution, this a guide of what we know.